IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 * Value of your Research.

 ### Assignment: Body

+BEFORE you write your body, read:
- Read [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml), BEFORE you write your body.
+* [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml)
+* Chapter 5, The Literature Review, in [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)
+* Chapter 7, Research Methods, in [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)

- I recommend the following chapters.
-However, you can change the nomenclature or add or subtract to these as you see fit.
+*I recommend the following chapters.
+However, you can change the nomenclature or add or subtract to these as you see fit.*

  * **Research**
     * *Literature Review:* Who-is-writing-what in relation to your research area(s).
     * *Related Work or Competitive Analysis:* Who-is-doing-what in relation to your research area(s).
 Conduct a comparative analysis of similar projects.
 Who or what are your competitors?
 How will it be positioned (branding) and differentiated (market and competitors or like works)?